sauravraghuvanshi/100-Days-of-Azure/README.md

 ### Azure log Analytics-Managing Access:-
 * We can configure access to our log analytices workspace with the help of **Role-Based Access Control**.
-* **There are 2 in-built user for log analytices workspace**:- 1.**Log Analytics Reader**:-
+* **There are 2 in-built user for log analytices workspace**:-
+  1. **Log Analytics Reader**:-
      * With this role, a user can view and search all monitoring data.
      * The user can also view monitoring settings.
 This includes viewing the configuration of Azure diagnostic and all Azure resources.

-  2.**Log Analytics Contributor**:-
+  2. **Log Analytics Contributor**:-
      * This has all the privileges of the Log Analytics Reader.
      * Here the user can also create and configure Automation accounts.
      * The user can also add remove management solutions